Mango (retailer): Reaction to Russian invasion of Ukraine

+Despite temporarily halting its direct operations in Russia, the 65 franchisees that were considered “the key partners” for Mango - and the marketplaces were still allowed to continue their operations and distribute Mango products, provided that they had sufficient stock available.
+53 franchise outlets received by the Catalan brand continued operating in Russia and selling the company’s parent product line.

+In June 2022 Mango announced that it plans to transfer temporarily closed stores to franchise partners in Russia.
+In a statement, Mango also confirmed that the employees of company-owned stores, as well as the company's commitments to suppliers in the region, will be taken over by Mango's local partners.
+In March 2023, Toni Ruiz, the CEO of the company, announced at the presentation of the company's financial results that Mango divested all of its stores in Russia to its local franchisees, which are still operated and received by the Catalan brand.
+This resulted in a financial loss of 20 million euros for the company.

 Violeta by Mango

 Violeta by Mango is a brand that announced to launch Mango in 2014, based on a clothing collection that ranges from size 40 to 52.
 However, it created controversy by considering these sizes "special".
 Thus, Arantxa Calvera, a citizen from Barcelona, began a collection of signatures with the aim of withdrawing the campaign "due to the wrong message it sends about the thinness of women" as explained by Arantxa in La Opinion.
 In addition, she asks Mango to take into account the role it has in society to spread a healthy woman model.
 To respond to this controversy, Violeta Andic, responsible for this line, made the following statements to the newspaper Expansión “Violeta was not born as a large-size brand, but as a brand that makes a different pattern, aimed at women with curves.
 We wanted to adapt the seams and armholes to our type of woman, and Mango has opted for this line because we believe that it is a market need that is not covered.